 It’s been a year or more with many changes in the way we work.
 Reliance on technology has come to the forefront as we move to permanent remote work or a hybrid setup with part time in the office and part time at home.
-Cloud computing allows people to access the technology safely and securely that they need to perform their jobs.
+Cloud computing provides cyber threat protection and allows people to access the technology that they need to perform their jobs.
 But handing over the bulk of your IT to a Cloud Services Provider does not absolve you from security threats.

 Cyber security concerns grow greater all the time and unless people and companies remain diligent, it can be easy to find yourself the victim of a harmful attack.
 Below, I’ve listed some ways to educate and thus protect your workforce to enable them to keep themselves and your company data safe.

 Firstly, you should provide employees with education opportunities, so they know how to recognize suspicious emails.
 Whether you’re sending out emails about potential threats or providing courses on best practices, teaching your workforce to be diligent is an excellent first step.